-In the radiating near field and the far field, only one component needs to be measured, as the other component can be easily derived from it.
-Normally it is only the electric field which is measured in these regions.
+In the radiating near-field and far-field, only one component needs to be measured, as the other component can be readily derived from it.
+Normally, it is the E-field which is measured.

 In the case of transmitters of very long wavelength signals, such as long wave radio (1.19 km wavelength), the H-field and E-field must be measured separately as the point of measurement will most likely lie within the reactive near-field9 region.
-In this region, located within a distance of at least the wavelength of the radiated electromagnetic field, the relationship between E and H becomes very complex and there is no direct correlation between both components of the electromagnetic field.
+In this region, located within a distance of at least the wavelength of the radiated EMF, the relationship between E and H becomes very complex and there is no direct correlation between both components of the EMF.